TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

    has a true value, the script file is run directly, and the debugger gets involved only if the script terminates via raising an unhandled exception.
-If it does, then post-mortem debugging is invoked, via :func:`pdb.post_mortem`, passing the traceback object from the unhandled exception.
-If *pm* is not specified, or is false, the script is run under the debugger from the start, via passing an appropriate :func:`exec` call to :func:`pdb.run`.
+If it does, then post-mortem debugging is invoked, via :func:`pdb.post_mortem`, passing the traceback object kutoka the unhandled exception.
+If *pm* is not specified, or is false, the script is run under the debugger kutoka the start, via passing an appropriate :func:`exec` call to :func:`pdb.run`.